 Felon in Possession of a Firearm Defense Attorneys

 The United States Constitution and the United States Supreme Court recognizes the right of Americans to carry guns.
 If you are facing firearms charges, make sure that law enforcement doesn't take away your rights.
-By working with Moses & Rooth Attorneys at Law, you will work with an attorney who is a member of the National Rifle Association (NRA) — someone who understands the importance of protecting your constitutional right to bear arms.
+By working with Moses and Rooth Attorneys at Law, you will work with an attorney who is a member of the National Rifle Association (NRA) — someone who understands the importance of protecting your constitutional right to bear arms.